Impact of economic uncertainty on Kesko's sales and profit

 Large numbers of sick employees in the logistics centres or stores and key members of personnel getting sick could endanger the continuity of K Group’s critical operations and supply chain and product availability.
 There is a significantly bigger emphasis on ensuring the safety of personnel and customers in management and everyday operations.

 Critical information falling into the wrong hands

-Crimes are increasingly committed through data networks and crime has become more international and professional.
-A failure in the security of payment transactions and personal data in particular, can cause losses, claims for damages and reputational harm.
+Crime is increasingly committed through data networks and crime has become more international and professional.
+A failure to protect the security of payment transactions and personal data in particular can cause losses, claims for damages and reputational harm.

 Integration of acquisitions in the building and technical trade

 There are operational risks related to the ongoing integration of acquisitions carried out in Sweden and Norway.

 A failure in product safety control or supply chain quality assurance could result in financial losses, loss of customer trust and reputation, or, in the worst case, a health hazard to customers.

 The implementation of strategies and the achievement of objectives require competent and motivated personnel.
 The acquisitions carried out as well as other significant business and development projects, coupled with an increased need for special competencies increase the key-person risk and the dependency on individual expertise.

 Changes in legislation and authority regulations could necessitate significant changes and result in additional costs.
 Compliance with laws and agreements is an important part of Kesko's corporate responsibility.
 Non-compliance can result in fines, claims for damages and other financial losses, and loss of trust and reputation.
 The EU General Data Protection Regulation has placed more importance on the need to protect personal data.